 - Use a spectrophotometer and perform simple biochemical assays to determine protein concentrations and enzyme activity.

-- Know the principles of agarose gel chromatography, and interpret simple restriction maps.
+- Describe the principles of agarose gel chromatography, and interpret simple restriction maps and gels.

 - Interpret standard curves.